 "Superman rescues and brings home the sole survivor of the lost Kryptonian colony of Argos, the rambunctious Kara aka Supergirl."

-Also on this day in 1998, Superman: The Animated Series aired "Little Girl Lost: Part 2."
+Also on this day in 1998 (in the U.S.), Superman: The Animated Series aired "Little Girl Lost: Part 2."
 Officially, this served as the twenty-eighth episode in the program's second season, and here's the plot summary from IMDB.com:

 "When Superman is captured by Granny Goodness and her Female Furies, Supergirl follows them to the planet Apokolips to rescue him."